nekonora/StatefulVC/README.md

 ```
 Done!

-You can look at the tests for and example of how this is intended to work.
+You can look at the tests for an example of how this is intended to work.